Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

                         vulnerability is reported as CRITICAL instead of WARNING.
 Vulnerabilities without a score are governed by --unscored-severity.
-Default: 7.0 --ignore IGNORE       Skip findings whose component or title matches this Python regular expression.
+Default: 7.0 --ignore IGNORE       Ignore findings whose component or title matches this Python regular expression.
 Matched against the
                         component and against the finding title separately, so an anchored expression still works on either of the